ilittlebig/discord-self-bot/README.md

         ```
     - Press `Enter`, and your token will be displayed. **Copy the token** and paste it into the `DISCORD_BOT_TOKEN` field in your `.env` file.

-4. Open the config.json file and configure the bot’s behavior.
+4. Open the config.json file and configure the bot's behavior.
 Example:
     ```json
     {
       "model": "gpt-4o-mini",